Gratheon/gate-video-stream/README.md

 # gratheon / gate-video-stream
 Main video processng microservice.

-- Exposes endpoint to upload short videos from hive entrances
+- Exposes /graphql endpoint to upload short 5s videos from hive entrances
 - Uploads it to S3 for long-term storage
+- Exposes /hls REST endpoint for video playback in web-app
-- Posts video to inferencing
+- [TODO] Posts video to inference

 ### URLs
 localhost:8900